 At about 50 km (around 31 miles) and one hour drive from Mexico City, Teotihuacan used to be the largest city in Mesoamerica.
-Although research has yet to establish with certainty who lived there and why it was abandoned, with its two massive pyramids and the fantastic setting this remains an incredible site to explore and a popular day trip from Mexico City.
+Research has yet to establish with certainty who lived there and why it was abandoned.
+But with its two massive pyramids and the fantastic setting, this remains an incredible site to explore and a popular day trip from Mexico City.

-If you are looking for information on visiting Teotihuacan, I got you covered!
-I have been to Teotihuacan twice: I once visited Teotihuacan from Mexico City independently using public transport; whereas for my second visit I opted for a Teotihuacan tour as I wanted a more in depth experience.
+If you are looking for information on visiting Teotihuacan, I’ve got you covered!
+I have been to Teotihuacan twice: I once visited Teotihuacan from Mexico City independently using public transport, and on my second visit, I opted for a Teotihuacan tour as I wanted a more in-depth experience.

 How To Visit Teotihuacan From Mexico City